xobserve/xo/README.md

 ## Status
 v0.8.0 has been released, official website and docs will be released before 2020-11-13 .

+## Key Features
+- **Plugins** Performance,Extensible,Beautiful,Configurable
+- **Dynamic Dashboards** Create dynamic & reusable dashboards with template variables
+- **Interactive Panel** You can set click events for panels, like: go to a page, set variable etc
+- **Beautifult Large Screen** Customize your own big data large screen,it's very very cool
+- **Alerting** Visually define alert rules for your most important metrics
+- **Variables**  Global and Dashboard scope, global vars can help you achieve personalized features such as multiple environments etc
+- **Teams and ACL** Besides global dashboards, you can create teams, manage and share dashboards in your team
+- **Custom sidemenu**  Link dashboards to sidemenu items, build your own sidemenu and websites.

 ## How to start(developing mode)
 ```bash
 > git clone https://github.com/apm-ai/datav